 The laboratory is able to demonstrate, to the satisfaction of IAS, competency in the proper use of traceable reference materials and instruments when in-house calibrations are conducted.
 (The demonstration shall include ability of laboratory personnel to determine measurement uncertainty.)

-4.3.3.
-On rare occasions, IAS accredited testing laboratories may need to have equipment calibrated by an external calibration provider that is not accredited by an ILAC signatory, or not accredited for the specific support required, such as a manufacturer of an item where the technology or application is proprietary, or where accredited calibrations for certain equipment are not offered.
+4.4.3.
+On rare occasions, IAS accredited testing laboratories may need to have equipment calibrated by an external calibration provider that is not accredited by an ILAC MRA signatory, or not accredited for the specific support required, such as a manufacturer of an item where the technology or application is proprietary, or where accredited calibrations for certain equipment are not offered.
 In such cases, the laboratory may use the provider, provided all of the following apply:

-a) The IAS accredited laboratory must audit the traceability of the calibrations to the International System of Units (SI) through the National Institute of Standards and Technology (NIST), an appropriate NMI or a standard reference material, and must document this audit to the satisfaction of IAS.
+a) The IAS accredited laboratory must audit the metrological traceability of the calibrations, and must document this audit to the satisfaction of IAS.

-b) The laboratory must maintain records that the nonaccredited calibration provider has been assessed, or must assess the nonaccredited calibration provider themselves, and maintain records of the assessment.
-These records must include all findings of nonconformance with standards and the calibration provider's resolution of the nonconformities.
-The IAS Assessment Checklist for ISO/IEC Standard 17025, which may be used for the assessment, is available from IAS on request.
-The personnel who perform the assessment must be trained in the requirements of ISO/IEC Standard 17025 and be competent for the technical portion that is evaluated.
+b) The laboratory must maintain records that the nonaccredited calibration provider has been assessed during a second or third party audit against the requirements of ISO/IEC 17025. .
+The personnel who perform the assessment must be trained in the requirements of ISO/IEC 17025 and be competent for the technical portion that is evaluated.

 c) Laboratories must obtain information from their calibration providers and document the following:

-(1) The laboratory must have information regarding assessment of the management system used by the calibration provider.
-This information shall include who assessed the calibration provider and the results of the assessment if the assessment was conducted by an entity other than the IAS accredited laboratory.
-The laboratory must have on file a copy of the assessment report from whoever assessed the calibration provider.
-The laboratory must maintain on file documentation of the qualifications of the person(s) that perform the assessment of the nonaccredited calibration provider.

-(2) The laboratory must obtain the calibration procedures used by the calibration provider.
+The laboratory must review the calibration procedures used by the calibration provider.

-(3) The laboratory must retain a list of the specific test and measuring equipment used by the calibration provider to calibrate the laboratory’s equipment.
-The calibration of this equipment must be traceable to the SI through standards maintained by NIST, another appropriate NMI, or a calibration provider accredited to ISO/IEC Standard 17025 by a signatory to ILAC or one of its Regions.
+The laboratory must retain a list of the specific test and measuring equipment used by the calibration provider to calibrate the laboratory’s equipment.
+The calibration of this equipment must be metrologically traceable.

-(4) The laboratory must document the environmental conditions at the facility of the calibration provider.
+The laboratory must document the environmental conditions at the facility of the calibration provider.

-(5) The laboratory must have records of the methods by which the calibration provider determines uncertainties of measurement.
+The laboratory must have records of having reviewed the methods by which the calibration provider determines uncertainties of measurement.

-(6) The laboratory must have information on the relative uncertainties present at all steps in the calibration process.
+The laboratory must have information on the relative uncertainties present at all steps in the calibration process.

-4.3.4 It is possible that a laboratory may use a calibration provider that is accredited, but not for the specific calibrations required for the laboratory.
+4.4.4 It is possible that a laboratory may use a calibration provider that is accredited, but not for the specific calibrations required for the laboratory.
 In those instances, the laboratory must evaluate and verify the provider’s ability to perform the calibrations, by the methods outlined above.
 Records of this evaluation must be maintained.

-4.3.5 It is the responsibility of the testing laboratory to ensure that calibration certificates or reports, whether obtained from external or internal calibration providers, meet the requirements of ISO/IEC 17025:2017 Clause 7.8.
+4.4.5 It is the responsibility of the testing laboratory to ensure that calibration certificates or reports, whether obtained from external or internal calibration providers, meet the requirements of ISO/IEC 17025.
 Calibration certificates must include appropriate statements of uncertainty.